AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/setup/professional-edition/step-1-of-3-add-marketo-fields-to-salesforce-professional.md

    >[!NOTE]
    >
-   >Salesforce appends __c to Field Names when it uses them to create API Names.
+   >[!DNL Salesforce] appends __c to Field Names when it uses them to create API Names.

    ![](assets/image2016-5-26-14-3a55-3a33.png)